-Except as described in this notice, other uses and disclosures will be made only with your written authorization.
-You may revoke your authorization as allowed under the HIPAA rules.
-However, you can't revoke your authorization for a plan that has taken action relying on it.
-In other words, you can't revoke your authorization with respect to disclosures the plan has already made.
+Other uses and disclosures not described in this notice.

+If you have given the Plans an authorization, you may revoke your authorization at any time.
+Your request must be submitted in writing to the Plans.
+However, you can't revoke your authorization for a Plan that has taken action relying on it.
+In other words, you can't revoke your authorization with respect to disclosures the Plans have already made.